pmousarris/UniversityService/README.md

 access protected resources.
 The body of the request should contain the user's credentials (username and password).

-POST /Student/GetStudents - Retrieves a list of students and displays user details based on user role.
+POST /Student/GetStudents - Retrieves a list of students, including authenticated student and displays user details based on user role.

 POST /Class/GetClasses - Retrieves a list of classes with the option to